SirYancy/computer-apps/book/ch5-databases/tutorial-tables.md

 3. In the *backstage* view, click the large button that says **Compact & Repair**.

-That\'s it.
+That's it.
 Close it and upload your database in this form to the portal. **Note:** It is important that you close it before uploading it.
 Opening a database actually creates a second file in the folder with the database file.
 The database file has the .accdb extension.
 This new file